Christopher M. McNally

 Mr. McNally is a proud graduate of Loyola Blakefield High School in Towson.
 Mr. McNally is also a graduate of Franklin & Marshall College (B.A.
 1996) and the University of Baltimore School of Law (J.D., 1999).
 Mr. McNally was admitted to the Maryland State Bar in 1999 and the United States District Court for the District of Maryland in 2000.

 Mr. McNally is married with two children and is an avid lifelong history, railroad and transit enthusiast.
 Mr. McNally is the Executive Vice President of the Baltimore Streetcar Museum where he also works as a volunteer motorman/conductor and serves as legal counsel to the museum.
 Mr. McNally also is an active alumnus with the Franklin and Marshall Alumni Association having served on the Alumni Board from 2003-2010.
+Mr. McNally also serves on the Board of Trinity School in Ellicott City and serves on the Board of Charlestown in Catonsville.

-- Preeminent AV Rating by Martindale Hubbell
+- AV-Preeminent® Rating by Martindale Hubbell

 Recent/Upcoming Presentations and Scholarly Writings: